Six arrests following Cobholm incident

 Trading Standards joint visit completed to a Vape Business upon Gorleston High Street to ensure all was in order following intelligence build, upon visit all rules and regulations were being complied with.

-Actioned 18 June 2026
+Actioned 18 August 2026